axelayala1988/ace/terraform/Readme.md

 Ensure the repo contents are available on the virtual machine and that **ansible** has been installed.

 ### Requirements
-1. A virtual machine (Ubuntu 18.04 LTS minimal tested)
+1. An Ubuntu 18.04 virtual machine (Ubuntu 18.04 LTS "minimal" tested)
 2. A public IP address
 3. Ports 80 and 443 exposed
 4. Ansible installed (e.g. using `sudo apt-get install ansible -y`)